-If this feature is turned on on the server side, selecting or clearing this check box has no effect.
+If this feature is set on the server side, selecting or clearing this check box has no effect.
 You cannot override server-side configurations.

-Warn before checking out files, if the number of files exceeds <xxx>: Select to receive a warning when checking out a large number of files.
-The default limit is 1000 files.
+■ Warn before checking out files, if the number of files exceeds <xxx>: Select to receive a warning when checking out a large number of files.
+The default is 1000 files.